preciofishbone/OmniaDocs/release-notes/2019-mars/index.rst

 - Changed ui flow.
 When a process step is created, it stays on the current process.
 (QMS)
 - Deviations/Improvements are renamed Issues.
 (QMS)
 - Made sure the content area use a bigger height.
 (QMS)
+- Fixed issue with the date picker closing when selecting another year than the current one.
+(DM)
+- Fixed issue with the Document Id property not being correctly used in related documents.
+(DM)
+- Fixed issue with certain users getting error in the Create Document Wizard when no suggested site exist.
+(DM)
+- Fixed issue with the Controlled Documents Viewer not loading in SP2013.
+(DM)
+- Fixed issue with the following tab in the Create Document wizard.
+(DM)
+- Fixed issue with some special characters messing up content in a DOCX document when published.
+(DM)
+- Fixed some problems with the upload document dialog in IE11.
+(DM)
+- Performance improvements in the Drafts and Published view in the Controlled Documents Library.
+(DM)
+- Fixed problem opening appendix from appendices dialog.
+(DM)
+- Fixed issue with the "Convert to PDF" mandatory setting not being mandatory anymore.
+(DM)
+- If a document did not have any custom properties, the title and file name were hidden in the properties diaolg.
+This has now been fixed.
+(DM)
+- Performance improvements on the statistics number in Omnia Admin.
+(DM)
+- Fixed issue with default properties not showing up for uploaded documents.
+(DM)
+- Fixed some issues with the term picker in document properties when having many terms selected.
+(DM)
+- Made it possible to provision sites based on the Project Site base template with Document Management.
+(DM)
+- Fixed the logic of the notifications in the Document Subscription block.
+(DM)